AviranLab/dStruct/README.md

 ## Usage

 dStruct takes reactivities of groups of samples, say A and B, for all transcripts under consideration.
 The reactivities for each transcript must be a data frame object with columns labeled as A1, A2, ... and B1, B2, ...
 The numerals in column names indicate sample number.
-Let us say that `reactivity` represents one such data frame, that there are 3 samples of each group and that the user needs to search for a minimum length of 11 nt (note that this is the default value for this parameter). _De novo_ discovery of differential regions can be done by executing the following command.
+Let us say that `reactivity` represents one such data frame, that there are 3 samples of each group and that the user needs to search for a minimum length of 11 nt.
+Note that this is the default value for this parameter.
+For other parameters that can be specified, refer the manual.
+Unless specified, `dStruct` assumes that the user intends to run the analysis with default settings. _De novo_ discovery of differential regions can be done by executing the following command.

 `dStruct(reactivity, reps_A = 3, reps_B = 3, min_length = 11)`